ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 	* Flips: https://github.com/Alcaro/Flips

+	* scompress: To compile scompress, enter the directory `/bin/scompress/scompress-master/scompress/`, open terminal in this directory and then do the following:
+	`cmake . && make`

+	Afterwards, you should a freshly generated `scompress` binary in the same folder, that should be the correct one to use.

 * Compiling the ROM:

 1. Either download the source code as ZIP, or clone the repository by opening terminal and running `git clone https://github.com/ShadowOne333/A-Link-to-the-Past-Redux`.
 Put the downloaded files anywhere in your PC.